 If you could picture that, you probably have a pretty good idea of how I’ve spent several of my nights over the past few weeks.
 But before I go into the details of what I’ve been working on lately, let’s do a quick recap of everything that’s led up to this point.

 Back in January, which feels like a million years ago, I mentioned that I had read Save the Cat!
 Writes a Novel by Jessica Brody.
 Using the STC beat sheet method, I re-outlined the three books that I plan/hope to write for Project Quest.
-(If you’re unfamiliar with that project, check out its page on my blog here).

 And yes, I know planning three books when I haven’t written any of them sounds overambitious.
 It probably is.
 However, since I’ve already had ideas for scenes that would not fit into the plot of a first book, I decided to go ahead and work out the whole story as I understood it at the time.
 Like any plan, it can be altered later on, but it made more sense to at least have a plan to work with.